 When Should You Attack Using Sharpshooter in 5E?

-Knowing when it’s worth taking on the attack roll penalty to do extra damage separates good sharpshooters from great ones.
+Knowing when it’s worth taking on the attack roll penalty to deal extra damage separates good sharpshooters from great ones.
 It’s going to take a bit of math, but we’re here to make it as easy as possible for you.
 Let’s begin with a quick cheatsheet you can reference at a glance.

 The following table is the % chance of successfully hitting based on your die roll, meaning if you only need a 1 to hit, your chances of hitting are 100%, while if you need a 20 to hit, your chances of hitting are only 5% (1 in 20) before adjustment.